solwhitehorn/solwhitehorn.github.io/_drafts/2020-07-30-switch-future-ports.md

 I was born in the mid-80s, which mean that I had the chance to live through what I consider a golden era of video games.
 I still remember playing pacman on my old man's Apple II.
 Along the years, I was lucky to have a lot of different systems and later on I went on chasing what I was missing.

 The nostalgia lens or Rosy retrospection is a real phenomenon where in your memory you kindly remember what seems to be a better past.
-You know like: "In my time we didn't have DLCs and live service and always connect games".
-I might be wrong on that but I truly thing that a lot of things were easier 20 years ago than right now.
+You know like: "In my time we didn't have DLCs and live services and always connected games".
+I might be wrong on that but I truly think that a lot of things were easier 20 years ago than right now.

 I put my PS4 away as it was collecting dust and I'm thinking about selling it in a few months.
 I was also watching the new systems reveals for the PS5 and Xbox and to be honest, it didn't spark any interest.
-Sure, the games looks fine for some of them but we is it really something we never saw before?
+Sure, the games looks fine for some of them but is it really something we never saw before?
 Maybe I'm getting too old for all of this.

 I digress.
 What made me think a lot about that in the past months is that I have been spending more time playing on my Switch than my other system.
-The reason is that I lot of the games I enjoy are ports of all games that I had the chance to discover when they first came out.
+The reason is that a lot of the games I enjoy are ports of games that I had the chance to discover when they first came out.
 I know that the Switch gets a lot of criticism for being a *"port machine"* but to be honest, this is what I love about it.

 So before going further there is a point that we need to address right now: the Switch's system specs.
 Sure this system is glorified tablet but a lot a recent port made a good example of how this little machine is fit to receive port from previous generations.
-Have a look at **The Witcher 3**, **Divinity Original Sins 2**, **Doom 2016**, and more recently **Crisis**.
+Have a look at **The Witcher 3**, **Divinity Original Sins 2**, **Doom 2016**, and more recently **Crysis**.
 So specs are not an issue for the games I'm going to discuss here.

-I will make my list going through time and generation of systems from the 8 bit era to the PS3/Xbox generation.
+At first I wanted to do a complete list of the games I wanted to see ported but it’s a long task and would be a really long article.
+So let’s do this by generation of platforms and maybe add some along the way.
 Most of the games I will list are favorites of mine so your opinions and wishes might be vastly different and I hope so.

 Let's do this.